'Filth Elder' John Waters Says There Are Still 'Plenty Of Rules' Left To Break

 The worst thing, he says, is to get a convertible: "Because believe me, old age and windswept do not go hand in hand.
 It's really a bad look!
 You can't be trying too hard to rebel [when] you're older."

 Waters knows about being a rebel.
-He became famous for his 1972 film Pink Flamingos, in which the characters compete for the title the filthiest person alive.
-That film became a midnight movie classic, and led to other films, including Female Trouble and Hairspray.
+He became famous for his 1972 film Pink Flamingos, in which the characters compete for the title of filthiest person alive.
+That film became a midnight movie classic and led to other films, including Female Trouble and Hairspray.

 Along the way, Waters became accepted in the mainstream more than he ever expected.
-Hairspray was adapted into a Broadway musical, and he's also given a commencement address and had museum retrospectives.
+Hairspray was adapted into a Broadway musical, and he has also given a commencement address and had museum retrospectives.

-Though he jokes that he can't be anarchist — "I have three homes!" — he adds, "There's plenty of rules that you can still break ...
+Though he jokes that he can't be anarchist — "I have three homes!" — he adds, "There's plenty of rules that you can still break. ...
 I think you have to use humor and you can't be so angry about it."

 Waters looks back on his unlikely path to respectability in his new book, Mr. Know-It-All: The Tarnished Wisdom of a Filth Elder.